 email: info@pilgrimroutes.com tel: (44)(0)1242 254353

-Sarria to Santiago de Compostela 7 nights, 5 days guided walking Holiday with 2 nights in Santiago.
+Sarria to Santiago de Compostela 6 night guided walking holiday.

 It is widely claimed that in 1122 Pope Calixtus II gave Compostela the privilege of granting the grace of the Jubilee (plenary indulgence) to those who visited the shrine of the Apostle St James in the years when the saint's day, 25th of July, fell on a Sunday.
 An additional condition of the indulgence was that while in Santiago, the pilgrims would make their confession, attend Mass, give a donation for the upkeep of the shrine, and perform good works.